TooAngel/screeps/README.md

 Add a `src/config_local.js` to overwrite configuration values.
 Copy `config_local.js.example` to `src/config_local.js` as an example. `src/config.js` has the default values.

+## Debugging

+Within the `config_local.js` certain `config.debug` flags can be enabled.
+To add debug messages `Room.debugLog(TYPE, MESSAGE)` and `Creep.creepLog(MESSAGE)` are suggested.
+Especially the `creepLog` allows granular output of the creep behavior based on the room and the creep role.

 ## Upload